-The Chicago Center for Psychoanalysis (CCP) is pleased to announce a new series of opportunities for growth and learning in the Psychoanalytic Explorations Program.
+The Chicago Center for Psychoanalysis (CCP) is pleased to announce an updated and expanded series of opportunities for growth and learning in the Psychoanalytic Explorations Program.
 Virtually all courses in this program have received very positive, enthusiastic feedback in prior years!

 If you would like more information, please contact the Chair of the Psychoanalytic Explorations program, Dr. Peter Reiner at 312.822.7277 or DrPReiner@gmail.com.

 To register for the courses below, please complete the form and pay online here:

 Here are the seven upcoming offerings for 2019 – 2020:

 Course Title: Uncoupling: Psychoanalytic Approaches to Working with Divorcing Individuals (12 CE Credits)